arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 same *_key* already exists the new document is not rejected with unique constraint violated but will replace the old document.

+@RESTQUERYPARAM{overwriteMode,string,optional}
+If set to *update*, the replace-insert becomes a update-insert.
+If a document with the same *_key* already exists the new document is not rejected with unique constraint violated but will update the old document.
+This option requires the overwirte option to be set to have any effect.

+@RESTQUERYPARAM{keepNull,boolean,optional}
+If the intention is to delete existing attributes with the update-insert command, the URL query parameter *keepNull* can be used with a value of *false*.
+This will modify the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of *null*.
+This option controls the update-insert behavior.

+@RESTQUERYPARAM{mergeObjects,boolean,optional}
+Controls whether objects (not arrays) will be merged if present in both the existing and the update-insert document.
+If set to *false*, the value in the patch document will overwrite the existing document's value.
+If set to *true*, objects will be merged.
+The default is *true*.
+This option controls the update-insert behavior.

 @RESTDESCRIPTION
 Creates a new document from the document given in the body, unless there is already a document with the *_key* given.
 If no *_key* is given, a new